 The process of obtaining an Illinois hardship driver’s license requires a few steps.
 You must be over the age of 18 and will be required to attend a hearing where you must demonstrate your eligibility and argue your case.

 Furthermore, you must prove that the suspension or revocation of your license constitutes a hardship.
 Examples include proof from your place of employment stating that you require your vehicle to do your job or proof that you need your vehicle as transportation to your place of employment and you have no other methods of transportation.
-If you are a caretaker of a family member, and you need to provide them with transportation for proper medical care, you may also be eligible for an IL hardship license.

 Lastly, if you need an Illinois hardship driver’s license to attend classes at an accredited college or university, one may be granted to you.

 In addition, you may be required to bring evidence of your participation in some form of alcohol rehabilitative activity, such as counseling or group meetings.
 Alcohol or drug evaluations may also be required when applying for an IL hardship license.